Why I Gift Studio Portraits with Some Wedding Packages

 I can do without significant risk to my equipment

 (speaking as someone who once gifted an extra hour of coverage once, and in that extra hour, we got torrential downpour that ruined 3 pieces of gear, warranting a $3300 insurance claim and costing me a $500 deductible to get that gear replaced…instead of making $500, it cost me $500),

 And if I had to, I could also edit it myself

-(leaving my editor to keep her focus on paid work and not stop the workflow on a wedding to pause and edit a free shoot)
+(leaving my editor to keep her focus and not stop the workflow on a wedding to pause and edit a free shoot)

 6) Despite Being Complimentary, It Does Often End Up Paying For Itself and Sometimes More

-Again a win-win-win….my couple books a budget-friendly wedding package, my bride gets a beautiful extra keepsake, and I get to further continue my work and do what I love.
+Again a win-win-win….budget-friendly wedding package, a beautiful extra keepsake, and I get to further continue my work and do what I love.